 A plan is a method for achieving an end, so says Merriam-Webster.

 If 2020 has taught us anything, it’s that relying too heavily on the solidity of your plans is foolishness.
-Defining yourself by your adherence to a plan subject to the current volatility of our world can leave you feeling disappointed, jaded and cynical — and cause you to operate from a defensive or a defeatist posture.
+Defining yourself by your adherence to a plan subject to the current volatility of our world can leave you feeling disappointed, jaded, and cynical — and cause you to operate from a defensive or a defeatist posture.

 So as the year comes to an end, instead of planning, we suggest a different approach.

-Good planning and forecasting starts with inquiry.
+Good planning and forecasting start with inquiry.
 The right questions will guide how you allocate resources (especially the precious resource of attention).
 The right questions will illustrate the arc of the story you want to tell.
 The right questions will inform how your brand will innovate and how your brand will show up in the world.
 (Seth Godin offered up some great questions recently in his blog, which we love.)